 Not the least attractive aspect of travelling with MRT is that you are highly likely to find yourself in congenial company, self-selected by common interests and endorsement of the company’s ethos.

 We aim for faultless administration from your first encounter with us to the end of the holiday, and beyond.
 Personal service is a feature.
-We won Best Holiday Company for Customer Service at the 2014, 2015 and 2016 British Travel Awards.
+We won Best Holiday Company for Customer Service in three consecutive years (2014, 2015 and 2016) at the British Travel Awards.

 Martin Randall Travel and its management team attach the upmost importance to the health and safety of clients, tour leaders and employees travelling on our tours and events.
 It is our duty to comply with relevant health and safety legislation, and we take seriously our 'duty of care' to all who travel with us.
 Employees and tour leaders cooperate with the company in fulfilling our duty of care by following company rules on safety and codes of practice – which together form our Health and Safety Policy.